raspberrypi/documentation/hardware/raspberrypi/bootmodes/nvme.md

 If the boot process fails, please file an issue on the [rpi-eeprom Github repository](https://github.com/raspberrypi/rpi-eeprom), including a copy of the console and anything displayed on the screen during boot.

-You can enable logging in the bootloader, and update the bootloader again with this configuration, using rpiboot:
+You can enable logging in the bootloader, and update the bootloader with this configuration, using rpiboot:

 ```
 cd usbboot/nvme